srinathln7/merkle-guard/README.md

 * Deployment Scripts for Cloud:
   - Develop deployment scripts to automate the process of deploying the gRPC server and client containers to the cloud platform such as AWS, Azure, GCP etc. This streamlines the deployment process and facilitates scalability and reliability.

+* Database integration:
+  -  Integrate a database into the gRPC server to persist file information, upload proofs, and other relevant data across server restarts.
+By leveraging a database, , the server can store and retrieve file metadata efficiently, ensuring data integrity and reliability.
+This enhancement allows the server to maintain stateful information, enabling seamless continuation of operations even after server restarts or failures.

+* Introduce custom gRPC error messages:
+  - Utilize packages like `google.golang.org/genproto/googleapis/rpc/errdetails` and `google.golang.org/grpc/status` to create and propagate custom error messages throughout the gRPC communication layer.
+This enhancement enhances error handling and provides more informative feedback to clients, aiding in debugging and troubleshooting.
+Custom error messages can convey specific details about the encountered issues, improving the overall user experience and facilitating faster resolution of errors.

+## License

+This project is licensed under the [MIT License](LICENSE).